Azure-Samples/azure-cosmosdb-live-data-migrator/README.md

+**This repository is no longer maintained**.
+For live container migrations, we recommend [this sample](https://aka.ms/JavaCosmosSparkContainerMigration) using the Spark Connector for Azure Cosmos DB.

 # Azure Cosmos DB Live Data Migrator
 Simple and reliable service to transfer data from one Cosmos DB SQL API container to another in a live fashion.